What Does an Escrow Agent Actually Do?

 Your escrow partner should be more than just a processor; they should be a proactive, knowledgeable, and communicative guide.
 Taking the time to vet your options ensures you find a professional who can handle the unique demands of your transaction with precision and care.
 The right agent provides peace of mind, allowing you to focus on the finish line knowing all the details are in capable hands.
 Here’s what to look for when making your choice.

-Check Their Credentials and License
+First, Verify Their Credentials and License

 Before anything else, confirm that the escrow agent is properly licensed to operate in your state.
 In California, any company acting as an escrow agent must be a corporation licensed by the Department of Financial Protection and Innovation (DFPI).
 This isn’t just a formality; it’s a critical safeguard ensuring the company meets strict legal and financial standards designed to protect consumers.
 You can easily verify a company’s license on the DFPI website.
 A reputable escrow provider will be transparent about their licensing and happy to provide you with their credentials, giving you confidence that your transaction is secure.